alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

       * The 6 following bits record their level (up to 63).
       * The first bit of the second bite stores the Original Trainer's gender (0: Male, 1: Female)
       * The last 7 bits stores where it was captured.
 A list of locations can be found here: [Bulbapedia -> List of Locations by Index Number](https://bulbapedia.bulbagarden.net/wiki/List_of_locations_by_index_number_(Generation_II))
+      * Trading a pokemon to Gen I and back will erase this information.
   * Level: Same as in Gen I.
   * Status Condition: Same as in Gen I.
   * **Unused Byte**: Always 0x00.